-This arepas recipe is a traditional comfort food from Colombia and Venezuela of simple cornbread cakes that can be served as a snack or as part of any meal.
+Arepas are comforting corn cakes from Colombia and Venezuela served as a snack, stuffed, or as part of any meal, easy to make with only 3 ingredients!
 They are very versatile.
 Learn how to make them.

 As a spicy food lover, this humble food is the perfect serving vessel for all sorts of wonderfully flavored food, from meats, cheeses, dips and more, and they're quite tasty on their own.